What is the CONFIDENCE.NORM Function?

 In financial analysis, the CONFIDENCE.NORM function is useful in predicting and adjusting for a wide range of financial goals by optimizing financial decision-making.
 It is done by applying and graphically mapping financial data into a distribution set of variables.

 Analysts can make better financial decisions based on the statistical information provided by the normal distribution.
 For example, they can find the connection between income earned and income expended on luxury items.

 The CONFIDENCE.NORM function was introduced in MS Excel 2010, replacing the CONFIDENCE function, although the latter is still available for compatibility purposes.

 The function uses the following argument:

-- Standard_dev (required argument) – It is the standard deviation for the data range.
+- Standard_dev (required argument) – This is the standard deviation for the data range.

-- Size (required argument) – It is the sample size.
+- Size (required argument) – The sample size.

 To calculate the confidence interval for a population mean, the returned confidence value must then be added to and subtracted from the sample mean.
 For example, for the sample mean x:

 How to use the Function in Excel?

 To understand the uses of the CONFIDENCE.NORM function, let’s consider an example: